Here are some other games and projects I've worked on

 Stop-motion app for kids and their grown-ups

-Piximakey is a stop-motion app with an accompanying toybox of modelling clay, custom backgrounds and camera holders.
+Piximakey is a Unity stop-motion app with an accompanying toybox of modelling clay, custom backgrounds and camera holders.
 It is made for people of all ages, but is specifically aimed at children.
 Kids can use the modelling clay or their own toys along with the app to make their own movies and share them online.
-The app has been through a succesful Kickstarter campaign and can be found on the Play Store.
+The app has been through a successful Kickstarter campaign and can be found on the Play Store.

 App store link